canonical/cloud-init/doc/rtd/topics/boot.rst

 +---------+--------+----------------------------------------------------------+

 This stage requires all configured networking to be online, as it will fully process any user-data that is found.
-Here, processing means:
+Here processing means:

  * retrieve any ``#include`` or ``#include-once`` (recursively) including http
  * decompress any compressed content